matthew-alex-hill/waves-within-waves/README.txt

  -offset - How many keys higher/lower than the actual key the wave will interpret a midi note's frequency (see Note on offset section)
- -base - the value around which the wave oscillates -frequency - the number of full oscillations per second -amplitude - the maximum displaement from the base value -phase - How far along the waveform the wave starts, as a fraction from 0 to 1 -attack - How long it takes for the waves amplitude to increase to its maximum value in seconds -decay - How long it takes for a wave to decay from maximum to sustained amplitude in seconds
+ -base - the value around which the wave oscillates -frequency - the number of full oscillations per second -amplitude - the maximum displacement from the base value -phase - How far along the waveform the wave starts, as a fraction from 0 to 1 -attack - How long it takes for the waves amplitude to increase to its maximum value in seconds -decay - How long it takes for a wave to decay from maximum to sustained amplitude in seconds